 In common with many not-for-profit organizations, the Foundation derives revenue from the general public in the form of donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
-Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenues over expenses, and cash flows from operations for the years ended 30 September 2022 and 2021, current assets as at 30 September 2022 and 2021, and net assets as at 1 October and 30 September for both the 2022 and 2021 years.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess (deficiency) of revenues over expenses, and cash flows from operations for the years ended 30 September 2023 and 2022, current assets as at 30 September 2023 and 2022, and net assets as at 1 October and 30 September for both the 2023 and 2022 years.

-Our audit opinion on the financial statements for the year ended 30 September 2021 was modified accordingly because of the possible effects of this limitation in scope.
+Our audit opinion on the financial statements for the year ended 30 September 2022 was modified accordingly because of the possible effects of this limitation in scope.